Andrey-Vlasenko/Getting-and-Cleaning-Data/CodeBook.md

-#Extracted Data content
+# Extracted Data content
-In our dataset there are variables from original dataset and new variables.
+In our dataset there are variables which were got as means of original dataset variables and new variables.

-##The new variables are
+## The new variables are
-"ActivityLabels" - text label of activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) "Subjects" - ids of the subject (volunteer).
+"Group.1" - text label of activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+"Group.2" - subjects IDs (volunteer)

+## The following variables are the averages of each variable (from original data set) for each activity and each subject:
-##The variables from original dataset are described below (in original work):
+(original dataset variables are described below) "tBodyAcc-mean()-X"
-"tBodyAcc-mean()-X"
 "tBodyAcc-mean()-Y"
 "tBodyAcc-mean()-Z"